helm/charts/stable/katafygio/README.md

 You may filter out irrelevant objects using the `excludeKind` and `excludeObject` options, to keep your backups' repository lean.

 By default, the chart will dump (and version) the clusters content in /var/lib/katafygio/data (configurable with `localDir`).
 This can be useful as is, to keep a local changes history.
-To benefit from long term, out of cluster, and centrally reachable persistence, you may provide the address of a remote git repository (with `gitUrl`), where all changes will be pushed.
+To benefit from long term, out of cluster, and centrally reachable persistence, you may provide the address of a remote Git repository (with `gitUrl`), where all changes will be pushed.

 ## Installing the Chart